 What Public Sources Show

 ECCO-RUSS exists as a name in public internet registries, associated with autonomous system number AS210359, but has no observable network operations.
 The RIPE NCC RDAP entry, BGP monitoring data, and a WHOIS mirror all confirm the registration while revealing a complete absence of announced IP prefixes or operational contacts.
-This renders ECCO-RUSS a dormant registration rather than an active network participant.
+This renders ECCO-RUSS a dormant registration rather than an active network entity.

 The sole point of operational control is the registry record itself.
 Whoever authenticates to the RIPE NCC account governing AS210359 can modify the registration details or—more critically—begin originating BGP announcements.
 Until that happens, the ASN remains inert and has no measurable effect on internet routing.